efabless/openlane2/docs/source/getting_started/newcomers/index.md

 changed the IO pin interface of the design to match the interface needed by `Caravel User Project Wrapper`.

-`Caravel User Project Wrapper` needs lot of IO pins.
-By default, the flow will attempt create a floorplan using a utilization of 50%.
+`Caravel User Project Wrapper` needs a lot of IO pins.
+By default, the flow will attempt to create a floorplan using a utilization of 50%.
 Relative to the cells in the design, there are too many IO pins to fit in such a floorplan.